felleg/felleg.gitlab.io-backup/content/reads/read-71-the-necessary-revolution.md

 model of the people at the top.
 "Your ability to foster commitment will never be greater than your own commitment."
-One particular passage in the book stands out to me, where a CEO sees his mental model shifting and realizes that he had a role to play:
+One particular passage in the book stands out to me, where a CEO sees his mental model shifting and realizes that he had a role to play in both the problem and the
+solution:

 > He started reading about environmental issues and thinking about them,
 > until he realized: "I was running a company that was plundering the